opengeospatial/geotiff/GeoTIFF Standard/standard/README.md

 ## Building

-To produce the HTML of the standard run `asciidoctor --safe -a data-uri -o standard_document.html standard_document.adoc`.
+To produce the HTML of the standard run `asciidoctor --safe -a data-uri -o GeoTiff.html GeoTiff.adoc`.

-To produce the PDF of the standard run `asciidoctor-pdf --safe -o standard_document.pdf standard_document.adoc`
+To produce the PDF of the standard run `asciidoctor-pdf --safe -o GeoTiff.pdf GeoTiff.adoc`